120. Appreciation of Mathematics

 A study of the foundations of Euclidean geometry with emphasis on the role of the parallel postulate.
 An introduction to non-Euclidean (hyperbolic) geometry and its intellectual implications.
-Prerequisite: Mathematics 260
+Prerequisite: MATH 260.

 An introduction to topological spaces.
 Topics will include examples of topological spaces, standard constructions of topological spaces, continuous maps, topological properties, homotopies, homeomorphisms, and simplicial complexes.
 Prerequisite: MATH 260.

 A study of probability models, random variables, estimation, hypothesis testing, and linear models, with applications to problems in the physical and social sciences.
-Prerequisite: Mathematics 210 and 260.
+Prerequisite: MATH 210 and 260.

 The axiomatic development of abstract algebraic systems, including groups, rings, integral domains, fields, and vector spaces.
-Prerequisite: Mathematics 220, and 235 or 260.
+Prerequisite: MATH 220 and 260.

 An introduction to cryptology and modern applications.
 Students will study various historical and modern ciphers and implement select schemes using mathematical software.
 Cross-listed with COSC 435.
 Prerequisites: MATH 220 and either MATH 235 or 260.